massanoori/THRotator/doc/en/pages/development.rst

 By building ``localization_<language name>``, ``.mui`` files are generated to the ``<language name>`` folder located in the output directories of ``d3d8.dll`` and ``d3d9.dll``.

 Copy ``d3d8.dll`` or ``d3d9.dll`` and ``<language name>`` folder to the directory where the executable of the game is located.
-If you system supports the language you are trying to add, GUI and messages are now in that language.
+If your system supports the language you are trying to add, GUI and messages are now in that language.

 .. note::